nrshoudi/RestaurantsApp/README.md

 ## Project overview
 This iOS app will provide you a list of nearest restaurants to your location.
 Also, you will find some details for each restaurant [images, price, phone number, rate, is open or not, and location].
+The API of restaurants is not support Saudi Arabia country.

 ## Build With